Static cling: The triboelectric series

-In advertising
+In advertising and commercial products

+The principles of static cling have been harnessed for commercial applications, most notably in the creation of adhesive-free decals.
+These decals are typically made from highly plasticized vinyl (PVC).
+Because the material is highly insulating and pliable, it conforms perfectly to smooth surfaces (like glass or mirrors) and relies on an induced electrostatic charge and atmospheric pressure to remain attached, rather than chemical adhesives.

-Advertisers in urban areas, eager to use guerilla marketing techniques, have turned to static cling as a distribution medium.
-In an advertising campaign for Microsoft's MSN 8 Internet service, on October 24, 2002, hundreds of decals of the MSN butterfly logo were affixed to surfaces in New York City and the New York Times reported that it was static cling that held them there.
+Advertisers in urban areas, eager to use guerilla marketing techniques, have turned to static cling decals as a distribution medium.
+Because they leave no sticky residue and are easily removed, they are heavily utilized for temporary storefront window promotions.
+In a notable advertising campaign for Microsoft's MSN 8 Internet service on October 24, 2002, hundreds of decals of the MSN butterfly logo were affixed to surfaces throughout New York City.
+The New York Times reported that it was static cling that held them there, prompting city officials to demand their removal.